auth0/webtask-workshop/modules/storage.md

 ## Summary

 You have just learned how to use the Storage api to persist small bits of state between Webtask executions.
-While not intended to be durable long term data persistance, it is useful to gather small bits of data across multiple executions of your webtasks.
+While not intended to be durable long term data persistence, it is useful to gather small bits of data across multiple executions of your webtasks.

 Next up you will learn about the built in [Programming Models](programming-models.md).